+ Reply to Thread

 99 jeep grand cherokee 4.0 runs hot after a new water pump installed,

 jeep 4.0 runs hot good timing be the problem,

 jeep cherokee runs hot,

-replaced head on jeep and still ran hot,
+new head gasket on jeep runs hot,

 what can i do to make 88 cherokee run cooler,

-why is my jeep cherokee running hot
+why is my jeep cherokee running hot,

 Click on a term to search for related topics.